mingjianjzhang/git_demo/readme.txt

-This is a readme file
+This is a readme file.
+Hello Dojo.

+Adding a new line.